Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 In 2008, the Development Engineering unit was created with a team of 150 people to create new machines (gas turbines, steam turbines and electric generators) and refurbish existing models.
 The creation of this team met a specific need.

 “Until 2005, AEN worked under the umbrella of licensors, for whom it built gas turbines and other equipment,” says Macciò.
 “Following the decision to give up subcontracting, it was necessary to create Centers of Excellence for all disciplines focused on development issues and feedback collection from the operation of equipment in the field, so this information could be transferred to production.

 “The new department gathered different units and staff from Ansaldo Ricerche to deal with development projects, with no direct involvement in production issues,” says Macciò.
 “This unit is involved with teams that work on products using a crossdiscipline approach – everything from mechanical engineering and aerodynamics to secondary air cooling.
 Based on the experience of Finmeccanica and other international companies, we recognized the need to adopt a solution that could unite all disciplinary teams involved in product development, approval and release.

 “That’s how the Teamcenter project was born.
-The value of Teamcenter was acknowledged by the Finmeccanica Group, which awarded Siemens PLM Software an innovation award.”
+The value of Teamcenter was acknowledged by the Finmeccanica Group, which awarded Siemens Digital Industries Software an innovation award.”